jeromegit/audible2sheet/README.rst

     password = MyK0mplXPasswd
     # Can be changed but are defaulted to the below values
     session_file_path = audible_session.txt
+    # Check out the Localizations section in this page: https://github.com/mkb79/Audible
     locale = us
     library_file_path = audible_books.txt
     # Minimum length (in minutes) to be kept in the library